Hasnain123Raza/C-Image-Filter/README.md

 This is a C program for modifying images using some filters.

-Note: This program has only been tested with jpg images with three channels.
-For the time being, please only input jpg images with three channels.
+Note: This program can read a lot of image formats but write only jpeg and png.

 ## Implementation Details